SimMarkt/IdenMat/README.md

    - This results in a matrix of shape: `(number of samples × number of unique terms)`.

 2. **Averaging by Material**
-   - For each unique material (e.g., "glass", "ceramic"), all TF-IDF vectors from entries associated with that material are averaged.
+   - For each unique material (e.g., "Lithium Cobalt Oxide"), all TF-IDF vectors from entries associated with that material are averaged.
    - This produces a single vector that represents the typical term distribution for that material.

 3. **Material Matrix Construction**